mitsuba-renderer/mitsuba3/README.md

 ## Staying up-to-date

 Mitsuba organizes its software dependencies in a hierarchy of sub-repositories using *git submodule*.
-Unfortunately, as of May 2016, pulling from the main repository won't automatically keep the sub-repositories in sync, which can lead to various problems.
+Unfortunately, as of 2018, pulling from the main repository won't automatically keep the sub-repositories in sync, which can lead to various problems.
 The following command installs a git alias named ``pullall`` that automates these two steps.